jimhill/lemonleaf/README.md

 **Step 4**: Create your theme as normal in the `src` directory - not forgetting to update the `README.md` and `theme.yaml` files.

 **Step 5**: When ready you can then either upload your theme files using the LemonStand backend interface (you can use the handy `$ gulp zip` task to create a zipped version of your theme.
-Or you use [LemonSync](https://github.com/lemonstand/lemonsync) (you can use the handy `$ gulp lemonsync-config` task to generate a `lemonsync.cfg` file).
+Or you use [LemonSync](https://github.com/lemonstand/lemonsync) (there is an included boilerplate `lemonsync.cfg` file).

 ## Configuring